ZoydSportello/dactyl-starter-kit/content/tutorials/tutorial1.md

 To complete this tutorial, you must meet the following prerequisites:

 - Can read English.

 - Can think abstractly.

+    Abstract thinking involves the ability to map concepts to a variety of applicable situations and cases.

 ## Steps